cyrildiagne/ecal_handline_workshop/readme.md

 To publish your app, you must follow the following rules :

-- fork this repository
 - add your `yourappname.js` file in the `js/apps` folder
 - if you have to load some external files (sounds, svg..etc), put them in the `assets/yourappname` folder
 - commit and push your changes
-- ask for a pull request on the main fork

 In order to publish your app easily, you **shouldn't modify**  any other file than your `js/apps/yourappname.js` file (for example files like `index.html`, `css/main.css`...etc)